KyleSchmottlach/arc-kiosk/INSTALL.md

 `

-Once the script finishes installing, run the following command from the top level project directory to run the code:
+Once the script finishes installing, run the following command from the top level project directory or open the script named `startLinuxMax.sh` to run the code:

 `
 yarn run turbo run dev-linux